Midi12/keystone_dart/README.md

 # keystone_dart

-A keystone binding writtend in dart.
+A keystone binding written in dart.

 It also include a set of classes to help building assembler code and reduce syntax errors (Only Intel syntax implemented yet for builder (29-03-2021)).